All Episodes

 It works great for ER, you know, emergencies.

-It works great for uh anesthesia or painkillers for emergency acute situations, but it does not halt chronic degenerative disease.
+It works great for anesthesia or painkillers for emergency acute situations, but it does not halt chronic degenerative disease.

 And the way we know that is because look at the rates of chronic degenerative disease in Western countries that have a heavy pharmaceutical emphasis, such as the United States.

-So one thing, again, back to the principle is are these things compatible with the, you know, human beings developed in a way that's compatible with the natural world.
+So one thing, again, back to the principle is, are these things compatible with the, you know, human beings developed in a way that's compatible with the natural world.

-We are compatible with natural foods, natural environments, natural herbs, and phytoconstituents that are developed in the plants.
+We are compatible with natural foods, natural environments, natural herbs and phytoconstituents that are developed in the plants.

-Sulforophane is anti-cancer.
+Sulforaphane is anti-cancer.

-And plants synthesize it.
+Sulforaphane is neuroprotective and plants synthesize it.

-They make it from nothing but hydrogen, carbon, and oxygen and well, and some sulfur in that case.
+They make it from nothing but hydrogen, carbon, and oxygen.

 But vitamin C, for example, is made from nothing but hydrogen, carbon, and oxygen.